 The investigators also observed reductions in transfusion dependence in patients who required red blood cell transfusions at baseline or who had Hb lower than 100 g/L: 16% to 29% of patients experienced a 50% or greater reduction in red blood cell transfusions or Hb increases of 10 g/L or higher for longer than 12 consecutive weeks.

 The same relationship was observed in patients who were platelet transfusion–dependent or had platelets between 25 and 50×109/L, the authors reported.
-Thirty-one to 40% of these patients had a greater than 50% reduction in platelet transfusions, a doubling of their platelet count, or remained transfusion-independent for longer than 12 consecutive weeks.
+Thirty-one to 40% of these patients had a >50% reduction in platelet transfusions or a doubling of their platelet count or remained transfusion-independent for longer than 12 consecutive weeks.

-“Response rates … were generally similar across the three dose levels,” the researchers stated, adding that, despite the high percentage of patients who did not complete the nine intended treatment cycles, PRM-151 was well tolerated.
+“Response rates … were generally similar across the three dose levels,” the researchers stated.
 The most common treatment-emergent adverse events (AEs) were fatigue, cough, thrombocytopenia, and abnormal weight loss.
 Most of these were grade 2 or lower, but grade 3 and 4 AEs were reported in 12% and 6% of patients, respectively.

-The investigators concluded that these data warrant confirmation in a larger controlled study, as these findings are limited by the lack of a comparator group.
+The investigators concluded that these data warrant confirmation in a larger controlled study, as the findings are limited by the lack of a comparator group.

 The authors report relationships with Promedior, which sponsored the study.